joaovitormelo/ProjetosML/README.md

   - [TensorFlow](https://www.tensorflow.org/?hl=pt-br)
   - [Keras](https://keras.io/)

-- #### Resultados
+- #### Results
-  - O modelo com Naive Bayes obteve precisão de 62.55%.
+  - The Naive Bayes model obtained an accuracy of 62.55%.
-  - O modelo de Deep Learning foi capaz de alcançar a marca de 76.45%.
+  - The Deep Learning model was able to reach 76.45%.
-  - Assim, pôde-se visualizar como modelos de Deep Learning podem entregar o mesmo desempenho e até ultrapassar modelos tradicionais.
+  - Thus, we were able to visualize how models like Deep Learning can deliver the same performance or even outcome traditional models.

+## Unsupervised

+### K-Means Clustering